jmoniz155/employee-tracker/README.md

 # employee-tracker

 ## Description
-This is a simple Note Taker application that allows users to add, view saved notes and delete the notes.
-This application uses an express backend, HTML and CSs on the front end.
+This is a Employee Tracker application that allows a company to view and manage the departments, roles and employees in their database.

 ![](assets/12-sql-homework-demo-01.png)

 ## Function

-This note taker application allows users to add, delete and view saved notes by simply adding your title and your note in the provided sections.
+This application allows a company to enter their database to view and modify their companys employees, departments, salary, tiles and roles while saving it into the server.

 ## Credits

-I would like to give credit to my Varsity Tutor
+I would like to give credit to my Varsity Tutor for taking the time to help me use MySQL2, inquirer and the functions of the employeer tracker application.

 ## Table of Contents